Cenometra bella: Morphology

-Like many other Crinoids, C. bella is visually comparable to both a flowering plant and a sea star.
-This criter’s evolutionary morphology has remained fairly constant with minimal changes in their appearance.
+Like many other crinoids, C. bella is visually comparable to both a flowering plant and a sea star.
+This species evolutionary morphology has remained fairly constant with minimal changes in their appearance.

 These small featherstars are predominantly dark brown on their underside.
 The underside reveals its finger-like brachials and cirri they use to walk and anchor themselves to objects.
 The centrodorsal plate is the round ‘body’ that holds its brachials and arms together, and averages at 4.181mm in diameter.
 The mouth is located at the center of this plate.
 C. bella typically has five short, stiff and stout bifurcating arm bases that radiate from the centrodorsal plate of the comatulid ray, but this number can vary per individual.
 These arm bases branch out into two ossicles, giving them a total of ten or more free-arms.
 The longer non-branching portion of the arms makes up the majority of the arm length, much like many other members of the comatulida order.
 On average these non-branching feathery arms are 8.5 cm long for an adult C. bella.
 Each arm has a long white central ridge with dark brown spotted pinnules that project outwards, and slightly taper inwards at the distal end, much like that of a fern plant.
-Not all, of their arms are regenerating, but every crinoid will have at least a few that are capable of regeneration.
+Not all of their arms are regenerating, but every crinoid will have at least a few that are capable of regeneration.

 Skeletally, the brachitaxes are composed of two ossicles, with ambulacral appendices.
 The second pinnule is massive, hard and curved.
 The basal segment of the proximal pinnules is curved or rounded.

-Reproduction & Development
+Reproduction & development

 There are male and female sexes of C. bella.
 These gonochoric crinoids shed their ova or sperm from ruptured pinnules into the water.
 After fertilisation, their embryos grow into larvae that later sink to a substrate surface, like gorgonian coral.
 The growing larvae, once attached to a surface undergoes metamorphosis into a small crinoid and remains mostly sessile during growth.